CapraLab/cosmis/README.md

 The `cosmis-scores` folder constains precomputed scores for all 16,533 proteins of the human reference proteome currently covered by the framework.

 ### scripts
-The `scripts` folder contains all scripts written in Python that were called to obtain processed datasets in the `data` folder.
+The `scripts` folder contains all scripts written in Python that were called to obtain processed datasets in the `mapping-files` folder.

 ### structures
 The `structures` folder contains all protein structure in the PDB format based on which COSMIS scores were computed.